AndePark/Investment-Application/README.md

               in turn would make the single-responsibility aspect more fulfilling.
 - **SECOND** : I would use constants more throughout my project.
 This would give me the opportunity to quickly change certain aspects (ie. placement of buttons on JFrame) from a single point.
 This relays back to
                single-point of control that I should have realized when developing my InvestmentAppGUI class
+- **THIRD** : I would like to use exceptions throughout my project.
+I think I had planned on doing this after we were introduced to the concept, but at the time, I really didn't understand the exact purpose for using exceptions.
+Now that I understand how they are used and their purpose, using exceptions will be an improvement that I can implement to the code.